MaxHalford/tuna/README.md

 #### `Count`

 The `Count` struct doesn't have to parse a field, it simply counts the number of `Row`s it sees.
-If you use outside a `GroupBy` it will count the number of total `Row`s.
+If you use it outside of a `GroupBy` it will simply count the number of total `Row`s.
+If you use inside a `GroupBy` it will count the number of `Rows` per group.

 #### `Diff`